jhotadhari/react-native-mapsforge-vtm/CONTRIBUTING.md

 If you want to use Android Studio to edit the native code, you can open the `example/android` directory in those editors.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-mapsforge` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-mapsforge-vtm` under `Android`.

 You can use various commands from the root directory to work with the project.